aperkaz/taggr/README.md

 ## Motivation

-There is great software out there that provides image exploration capabilities using machine learning (Google Photos, iCloud), but generally is not buildt with privacy in mind.
+There is great software out there that provides image exploration capabilities using machine learning (Google Photos, iCloud), but generally is not build with privacy in mind.

 At the end of the day, your pictures are uploaded to a server (which perform the machine learning operations), so you have to trust a third party with your data.

 What if we could run image classification and tagging machine learning operations 100% locally?
-You dont have to trust a server if there is no server 😉
+You don't have to trust a server if there is no server 😉

 👇 _Under this premise, **taggr** was born_ 👇

 A photo explorer, which uses offline machine learning for enriched exploration.

-Build with privacy in mind, all the image processing is performed locally, and no data ever leaves you computer 😊
+Build with privacy in mind, all the image processing is performed locally, and no data ever leaves your computer 😊

 ## High-level architecture